Paratron/copra/README.md

     $this->copra->request_data();

 inside your class.
 This will give you the request body, already interpreted as an associative array, like you know it from $_GET or $_POST.

+###Initializing your class
+To initialize your class and run any code before one of the request function is called, simply define a function "init()" inside your module class.

+You COULD create an __construct() class, but then you need to call the constructor of the parent class to keep everything in the works, so its simply easier to create an "init()" function for you.

 ##Authenticating users
 User authentication is already build into Copra and is handled in the class "CopraAuth".